paragon1234/MPC-Controller/README.md

 - **Cost Function Parameters**:

-The cost function parameters were tuned by try-and-error method (MPC.cpp lines 55-71).
+The cost function parameters were tuned by try-and-error method (MPC.cpp lines 55-71), taking into consideration that our primary objective is to minimize cte and epsi so that should hold the highest weight.

 ## 5. Dependencies